easycoder/easycoder.github.io/iwsy/resources/help/action-init.md

 # The `init` action

-Every presentation starts with an `init` action, which defines the environment in which the presentation will run.
+Every ~iwsy~ presentation starts with an `init` action, which defines the environment in which the presentation will run.
 The editor looks like this:

 ~img:resources/users/2020/160/1/images/help/editor-init.png~